mourackb/automation-compliance/mlw_samples.md

 # A repository with malware samples
-## This collection is for research only, please be carefull
+## This collection is for research only, please be carefull with this samples and your system
 https://github.com/fabrimagic72/malware-samples
 https://github.com/rshipp/awesome-malware-analysis
 https://zeltser.com/malware-sample-sources/